The Cumberland Arms

-The Cumberland Arms is a weird one – It’s a great bar, the type of which you wouldn’t think exist anymore.
+The Cumberland Arms is a either a bit mad & left field, or the rest of the world is - you decide.
+It’s a really, really great bar, the type of which you might not think exists anymore.

-It does the real ale thing & has a top take on toasties & nibbly bar food.
-It has a live venue going on upstairs, with bands & Whose line is it anyway? type comedy capers.
+They do the real ale thing & have a top take on toasties & nibbly bar food.
+There's a live venue going on upstairs, with bands & Whose line is it anyway? type comedy capers.

-All sorts of weird & wonderful stuff happens here & very often when you walk in through the door, it can feel like having gone back in time.
+All sorts of weird & wonderful stuff happens here & very often when you walk in through the door, it can feel like a total other world.

 It is another good reason to pay a visit to Ouseburn Valley & it is just up the hill from the Cluny.

 With a well furnished, outside, sitty down bit, in winter, they’ll hire you hot water bottles & blankets at the bar if you wanna still sit out.
-It’s a hoot going to their audience participation busker nights – far less pompous than they sound.
+It’s a hoot going to their audience participation busker nights – really flippin' far out.

-There are 2 rooms downstairs, so you can escape the folkyness if you wish & as well as the live upstairs venue, they have also added a cosy B&B that gets some rave reviews.
+There are 2 rooms downstairs, so you can escape all the folkiness if you wish & as well as the live upstairs venue, they have also added a cosy B&B that gets some rave reviews.

-The Cumberland is representative of a genuine subculture, it’s a fantastic place.
+The Cumberland is representative of a genuine subculture.
+It’s a fantastic place, a rare building that simply exudes cross-generational joy.
 A regional, possibly national treasure & at times, a parallel reality.

-Without question, it’s one of the finest places to drink in Newcastle.
-You should check it out.
+Without question, it’s absolutely one of the finest places to drink in Newcastle & you should check it out.